Course Outline

 Description

-Using previous knowledge and psychomotor skills learnt regarding prosthetic and orthotic treatment, this course will teach you to reason through specific case study and simulated model experiences.
-In this course, you will learn how to approach the clinical assessment of an individual in a systematic manner and interpret the data assessed to create holistic evidence-based treatment plans, both for an individual and across various communities to improve access and care.
+Building on previous knowledge and psychomotor skills learnt regarding prosthetic treatment, this course will further develop your skills of prosthetic clinical intervention.
+In this course, you will learn how to approach the clinical assessment, and interpret the data to create holistic evidence-based treatment plans for prosthetic clients.
+You will also further your clinical workshop skills in the manufacture of prosthetic devices.

 How will this course be delivered?